KayceP/CoffeeReno/README.md

 ## Project Overview

 For this project, we were tasked with creating a neighborhood map using public API's.
-I decided to focus mine on the many wonderful coffee offerings Reno has, and added a touch of local flair by utilizing the [UNR](https://www.unr.edu/) colors.
+I decided to focus mine on the my favorite coffee offerings Reno has, and added a touch of local flair by utilizing the [UNR](https://www.unr.edu/) colors.
 In addition, the page features random background images from Unsplash.

 This project utilizes: